 - Nutritional support that helps your body heal and strengthens it during this time

-- IV therapy to prevent dehydration
+- Intravenous (IV) therapy to prevent dehydration

 - One-on-one talk therapy that focuses on preparing you for clinical care in rehab